Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Experiments

 We conduct ablation studies on the CCPD dataset to evaluate the effectiveness of the proposed modules in VertexNet.
 The modules include IB, vertex-based augmentation, and vertex estimation.
 Table \ref{table4} shows the results of VertexNet with different settings.

-\textbf{Integration block.} As the building block of the backbone network, we first evaluated the effectiveness of the IB by three settings, as shown in the 2-4th entries of Table \ref{table4}.
+\textbf{Integration block.} As the building block of the backbone network, we first evaluate the effectiveness of the IB by three settings, as shown in the 2-4th entries of Table \ref{table4}.
 We also set up a strong baseline backbone, ResNet-50 \cite{he2016deep}, as shown in the 1st entry.
 ResNet-50 obtains 97.5\% precision, but the multiple channels in top layers lead to a large number of parameters.
 From the 2nd entry of Table \ref{table4}, the IB without the $p$-norm SE that employs the narrow channels and shallow structure is comparable to ResNet-50 (97.4 \textit{vs.} 97.5), which shows that the multiple channels are unnecessary for small object detection.
 With the SE \cite{hu2018squeeze} module (the 3rd entry), the performance of the IB improves slightly.
 Furthermore, the IB with the $p$-norm SE (the 4th entry), i.e., the whole structure of the IB, achieves 98.3\% precision.
 This version outperforms ResNet-50 by a significant margin of 0.8\% and overtakes the state-of-the-art MTLPR \cite{wang2019light}.

-\textbf{Vertex-based augmentation.} Vertex-based augmentation is to generate diverse views of LPs by affine transformation according to vertex supervisory information.
+\textbf{Vertex-based data augmentation.} Vertex-based data augmentation is to generate diverse views of LPs by performing the affine transformation on input images and LP's vertices.
 From the 4th and 5th entries of Table \ref{table4}, we can observe that this component boosts the detection precision from 98.3\% to 98.8\%.
 The improvement illustrates that the vertex-based augmentation is helpful for LP detection.

 \textbf{Vertex estimation.} We compare VertexNet without/with the vertex estimation branch, as shown in the last two entries of Table \ref{table4}.
 With only 5\% relative parameter increases (0.17M/3.31M), the vertex estimation branch improves the detection precision from 98.8\% to 99.1\%.
 Moreover, the estimated vertices are crucial for the LP rectification in SCR-Net.
 The rectified LPs can significantly enhance the recognition accuracy.
 See Section \ref{abl-scrnet} for more detailed comparisons.